nodejs/node-addon-api/doc/async_context.md

 Napi::Env Env() const;
 ```

-Returns the Env environment in which the async context has been created.
+Returns the `Napi::Env` environment in which the async context has been created.

 ## Operator